miaotsi/Accelerated-C-/README.md

 vector (double) homework; The "homework.push_back (x)" function is to add a new element to the end of the vector.
 "typedef vector<double>::size_type vec_sz; vec_sz size = homework.size();" uses library-defined "size_type" to avoid local variables. "vrc_sz" is an alternative name for "vector<double>::size_type".
 sort (homework.begin), homework.end()); The sort function reorders the data in the container into a non-decreasing sequence. homework.begin() indicates the first element in the vector, and homework.end() points to the position immediately after the last element of homework.

+*Nov 5
+**Calculating grades

+The "sort()" function simply adjusts the relative order of the element values in the original container, rather than creating a new container to store the sorted results.
+Find out the median: "vec_sz mid = size/2; double median; median = size % 2 == 0? (homework[mid] + homework[mid-1])/2 : homework[mid];" If the number of data contained in the vector is even, what is the median number?
+It's the average of No.mid and No.(mid+1).
+Because the index starts from zero, it is the average of homework[mid] and homework[mid-1].
+If it's an odd number, then the median is No.(size+1)/2, which is indexed as "homework[(size-1)/2] = homework[mid]".
+Mid is the result of size/2 rounding down.